 Full attendance at Downsell is important to the wellbeing of all pupils and enables them to access the opportunities made available to them at school.
 Non-attendance is also an indicator in all forms of abuse.
 The attendance policy is set out in a separate document and is reviewed regularly by the governing body.
-The school operates in accordance with statutory guidance Children Missing Education (DfE 2016).
-All children, regardless of their circumstances, are entitled to an efficient, full-time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
+The school operates in accordance with statutory guidance Children Missing Education 2016.
+All children, regardless of their circumstances, are entitled to an efficient, full-time education which is suitable to their age, ability, aptitude, and any special educational needs they may have.

-A child going missing from education is a potential indicator of abuse and neglect, including sexual abuse or exploitation, child criminal exploitation, radicalisation or mental health problems.
+A child being absent from school for prolonged periods and/or on repeat occasions is a potential indicator of abuse and neglect, including sexual abuse or exploitation, child criminal exploitation, radicalisation, or mental health problems.
 Staff will also be alert to signs of children at risk of travelling to conflict zones, female genital mutilation and forced marriage.
+Efforts will be focused upon helping to prevent absent pupils from becoming a child missing education in the future.

 Effective information sharing between parents, schools and local authorities is critical to ensuring that all children of compulsory school age are safe and receiving suitable education.
-Attendance, absence and exclusions are closely monitored, and same day checks are undertaken on the first morning of absences.
+Attendance, absence, and exclusions are closely monitored, and same day checks are undertaken on the first morning of absences.